-Remove the lock washer • from the screw as well as fixing screw • and take the brake shoes out of the brake caliper.
+Remove the lock washer [4] from the screw as well as fixing screw [5] and take the brake shoes out of the brake caliper.
 Clean brake caliper thoroughly with compressed air.

-Mount both brake shoes and fasten with the fixing screw.
-Tighten the fixing screw to 10 Nm.
+Mount the right brake shoe and fix with screw.
+Mount the left brake shoe and tighten the screw to 4 Nm.
 Mount the lock washer.
-Align the brake shoes, mount the front wheel (see chapter "Mounting the front wheel").
+Align brake shoes, mount front wheel (see chapter: Mounting the front wheel).

 - IT IS VERY IMPORTANT TO KEEP THE BRAKE DISK FREE FROM OIL AND FATTY MATTERS.
-OTHERWISE, THE BRAKING EFFECT WOULD BE STRONGLY REDUCED. - AFTER ASSEMBLY, CHECK IF CIRCLIPS HAVE BEEN FITTED CORRECTLY. - HAVING PERFORMED ANY WORK ON THE BRAKING SYSTEM, ONE MUST ALWAYS ACTUATE THE HAND BRAKE LEVER OR FOOT BRAKE LEVER, RESPECTIVELY SO AS TO ENSURE THAT THE BRAKE PADS WILL LIE AGAINST THE BRAKE DISK AND THE PRESSURE POINT IS ESTABLISHED. - DO NOT UNSCREW ANY OTHER SCREWS ON THE BRAKE CALIPER OR YOU WILL HAVE TO BLEED THE BRAKE SYSTEM.
+OTHERWISE, THE BRAKING EFFECT WOULD BE STRONGLY REDUCED. - AFTER ASSEMBLY, CHECK IF CIRCLIPS HAVE BEEN FITTED CORRECTLY. - DO NOT UNSCREW ANY OTHER SCREWS ON THE BRAKE CALIPER OR YOU WILL HAVE TO BLEED THE BRAKE SYSTEM. - AFTER WORKING ON THE BRAKE SYSTEM ALWAYS OPERATE THE HAND BRAKE LEVER TO APPLY THE BRAKE PADS TO THE BRAKE DISK AND CREATE A POINT OF PRESSURE.